Dhruvpamnani/qb-gangs-create-gang-in-game/README.md

 # qb-gangs
-OG-Gangs for QB-Core with Gang Support instead of Jobs.
+Gangs for QB-Core with Gang Support instead of Jobs, supports infinately scaling gangs.
+Super optimised down to 0.01ms with a gang, 0.00ms as a civilian.

 # Features: